Carlo is an exceptional legal scholar. Here is a sampling of his published works:

 8 St. Thomas University Law Review 571 (1996).

-Mr. D'Angelo has been cited in the following works:
+Carlo has been cited by other respected legal scholars and judges in the following works:

 Seth J. Safra, The Amended Gun-Free School Zones Act: Doubt As To Its Constitutionality Remains, 50 Duke Law Journal 637, 645 (2000).